Fast and slow surfactants in turbulence-driven bubble breakup: Effect of surfactant on bubble production across scales

 \subsection{Bubble size distribution}

-Figure~\ref{fig:3} presents the bubble size distribution $\mathcal{N}(d)$ for three of the tested solutions: SDS with DI water (a), SDS with artificial seawater (b), and Tween20 with DI water (c) at increasing surfactant concentrations.
+Figure~\ref{fig:5} presents the bubble size distribution $\mathcal{N}(d)$ for the tested solutions: SDS (a), SDS with sea salt (b), CTAB (c), Tween~20 (d) and Tween~20 with sea salt (e) at increasing surfactant concentrations.
 The dashed lines are shown as references for the $-10/3$ scaling in the super-Hinze regime and the $-3/2$ scaling in the sub-Hinze regime.
-The observed transition between these two regimes in the bubble size distribution occurs at $d \approx 2.5$ mm, which is close to the calculated Hinze scale, and is used as effective Hinze scale $d_{H,\mathrm{eff}}$.
+The observed transition between these two regimes in the bubble size distribution occurs at $d \approx 2.5$ mm, which is close to the calculated Hinze scale, and will be used as effective Hinze scale $d_{H,\mathrm{eff}}$.

 For a given set of experiments, the distribution in the super-Hinze scale range ($d > d_{H,\mathrm{eff}}$) does not change when adding surfactants, and is very similar across the different solutions tested.
-As the concentration of SDS is increased, either with DI water (Figure~\ref{fig:3}(a)) or artificial seawater (Figure~\ref{fig:3}(b)), the total number of bubbles in the sub-Hinze range increases while that in the super-Hinze regime remains unchanged.
+As the concentration of SDS is increased, with or without sea salt (Figure~\ref{fig:5} a and b), the total number of bubbles in the sub-Hinze range increases while that in the super-Hinze regime remains unchanged.
 The increase in the number of bubbles in the sub-Hinze range is associated with an increase in the slope of the distribution.
-In contrast, when Tween20 is added to DI water (Figure~\ref{fig:3}(c)), the bubble size distribution remains unchanged both in the super-Hinze and sub-Hinze ranges.
+In contrast, when Tween20 is used (Figure~\ref{fig:5} d and e), the bubble size distribution remains unchanged both in the super-Hinze and sub-Hinze ranges.
+This conclusion is not altered by the presence of sea salt.
+Using CTAB leads to an intermediate behaviour between that of SDS and Tween~20, where the number of sub-Hinze bubbles increases significantly once the concentration is large enough.
 Details of the solution (salt, surfactant) only affect sub-Hinze scale bubbles, the effect strongly dependent on the type of surfactant used, while the super-Hinze size distribution remains unchanged.